boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 ---
 title: "BoringOps: A Reality Check"
 excerpt: "The hardest part of doing boring work is explaining why you didn't do exciting work.
 Let's stop pretending BoringOps is just a philosophy problem.
-It's an economic problem, a political problem, and a career problem..."
+It's an economic..."
 header:
   teaser: /assets/images/metronome.png
 tags: [consistency, infrastructure]